-(This occurs most often in a gravity hot water system, or one that has been converted from such a system.)
+(This occurs most often in a gravity hot water system, or one that has at some time been converted from such a system.)

 A2.
 It's less likely, but if it is a sealed system, there may be an automatic pressurisation unit (sometimes known as an auto filler) connected to the system, to maintain the required pressure.